freedomofpress/securedrop/docs/install.rst

     ./securedrop-admin setup

-This will take around ~10 minutes depending on network speed and computing power.
+The package installation will complete in approximately 10 minutes, depending on network speed and computing power.

 .. _configure_securedrop: